socotecio/django-socio-grpc/docs/index.md

     pub_date = models.DateTimeField('date published')
 ```

-### Generate the protofile associated to the model
+### Generate the protofile and the client associated to the model

 ```bash
 python manage.py generateproto --app quickstart